Copyleaks/ng-web-report/README.md

   **`[flexGrow]`**: A numeric value that defines the proportion of the available space inside the flex container that the tab should take up.
 For example, setting `[flexGrow]="0.3"` on a custom tab and `0.5` on each of the Plagiarism and AI tabs means the custom tab will take up 30% of the available space.

 - **Adding Custom Results Section with `<cr-custom-results>`**:
-  The `<cr-custom-results>` component allows for extensive customization of the results section in the Copyleaks plagiarism report.
-It can either complement the existing results or replace them entirely, depending on the use case.
+  The `<cr-custom-results>` component allows extensive customization of the results section in the Copyleaks plagiarism report.
+Depending on the use case, it can either complement the existing results or replace them entirely.

   Example Usage: